Ground-penetrating radar: Applications

 GPR has many applications in a number of fields.
 In the Earth sciences it is used to study bedrock, soils, groundwater, and ice.
 It is of some utility in prospecting for gold nuggets and for diamonds in alluvial gravel beds, by finding natural traps in buried stream beds that have the potential for accumulating heavier particles.
 The Chinese lunar rover Yutu has a GPR on its underside to investigate the soil and crust of the Moon.

 Engineering applications include nondestructive testing (NDT) of structures and pavements, locating buried structures and utility lines, and studying soils and bedrock.
 In environmental remediation, GPR is used to define landfills, contaminant plumes, and other remediation sites, while in archaeology it is used for mapping archaeological features and cemeteries.
 GPR is used in law enforcement for locating clandestine graves and buried evidence.
 Military uses include detection of mines, unexploded ordnance, and tunnels.

-Borehole radars utilizing GPR are used to map the structures from a borehole in underground mining applications.
+Borehole radars using GPR are used to map the structures from a borehole in underground mining applications.
 Modern directional borehole radar systems are able to produce three-dimensional images from measurements in a single borehole.

 One of the other main applications for ground-penetrating radars is for locating underground utilities.
 Standard electromagnetic induction utility locating tools require utilities to be conductive.
 These tools are ineffective for locating plastic conduits or concrete storm and sanitary sewers.
 Since GPR detects variations in dielectric properties in the subsurface, it can be highly effective for locating non-conductive utilities.

 GPR was often used on the Channel 4 television programme Time Team which used the technology to determine a suitable area for examination by means of excavations.
 GPR was also used to recover £150,000 in cash ransom that Michael Sams had buried in a field, following his 1992 kidnapping of an estate agent.

 Military

 Military applications of ground-penetrating radar include detection of unexploded ordnance and detecting tunnels.
 In military applications and other common GPR applications, practitioners often use GPR in conjunction with other available geophysical techniques such as electrical resistivity and electromagnetic induction methods.

-In May 2020, the U.S. military ordered ground-penetrating radar system from Chemring Sensors and Electronics Systems (CSES), to detect improvised explosive devices (IEDs) buried in roadways, in $200.2 million deal.
+In May 2020, the US military ordered ground-penetrating radar system from Chemring Sensors and Electronics Systems (CSES), to detect improvised explosive devices (IEDs) buried in roadways, in $200.2 million deal.